 Generally speaking, a modest increase in the minimum wage will increase household spending and thus stimulate the economy.
 However, this can be offset by job loss or hour reduction, inflation, and other factors.

 Thus, as you may already know, there are two valid arguments about the Minimum Wage Debate, one for, one against (notice that neither argues with the premise that increasing the minimum wage stimulates the economy in the short term, they are simply arguing about everything else).

 The arguments for and against a minimum wage hike are:

 - AGAINST: “Raising the minimum wage, by its very nature, simply redistributes existing resources.
 The money to pay higher wages either comes from customers, in the form of higher prices; from employers, from lower profits; or, most regrettably, from other workers who lose their jobs or have their hours or benefits cut.”

 - FOR: “A higher minimum wage will stimulate the economy and be good for businesses as low-income workers spend more money and redistribute resources.
 Wages haven’t kept up with inflation.
 Correction is overdue.”

-Both arguments are valid, but both are dependent on the exact fiscal policy being suggested, the general health of the economy, and a host of other factors as expressed below.
+Both arguments are valid, but both are dependent on the exact fiscal policy being suggested, the general health of the economy, welfare cliffs, what region we are talking about (are we talking regional, state, or federal wages?), and a host of other factors as expressed below.